So, When it comes to building a business online, I think it’s fair to say that Selling isn’t something that comes naturally to most.

 People want to feel happy.

-It’s about finding out what people already want or need and finding a way to deliver it to them so that they feel like they got value.
+No, it’s about finding out what people already want or need and finding a way to deliver it to them so that they feel like they got value.

 Turning unhappiness into happiness.